 Nuts are delicious, natural, and convenient, but most varieties are acidifying.
-While acidifying foods are not off-limits in the Save Our Bones Program, it’s a bonus to find a nut that’s both rich in bone-healthy nutrients and alkalizing.
+While acidifying foods are not off-limits in the Osteoporosis Reversal Program, it’s a bonus to find a nut that’s both rich in bone-healthy nutrients and alkalizing.

 Chestnuts, which are in season now, might rank high on your list of holiday foods.
 But they do not have to be relegated to the holidays only.
 With no less than 8 Foundation Supplements, chestnuts have a place in a bone-healthy diet.
 And in case you’re not sure how to select or prepare them, today we’ll discuss some practical ideas and ways to enjoy this unique nut.

 I have mentioned in previous posts how fascinating it is that some of the humblest foods offer the most bone-building nutrition.
 The chestnut is no exception.